WayScience/CytoSnake/docs/tutorial.rst

 `init` mode documentation
 =========================

-Here are the list of paramters that CytoSnake's `init` mode currently supports
+Here are the list of parameters that CytoSnake's `init` mode currently supports

 +---------------------+------------------------------------------------------------------------------------------------------------------------------------------------------+